 - G. The official attendance report will be the final authority in determining the number of absences for each student. - H. Students attending curriculum-related field trips with teacher chaperons and principal approval will be in legal school attendance, only their classroom site has changed. - I. Any student who attends a function as an administratively recognized representative of a school shall be considered in legal school attendance.

-These days will not count against the three-(3) days. - J. Make-Up Work
+J. Make-Up Work